Scrapy for Automated Web Crawling & Data Extraction in Python (Updated 2025)

 Overview of Scrapy

-Scrapy is a Python open-source web crawling framework used for large-scale web scraping.
-It is a web crawler used for both web scraping and web crawling.
-It gives you all the tools you need to efficiently extract data from websites, process them as you want, and store them in your preferred structure and format.
+Scrapy is a powerful, open-source web crawling framework for Python, designed to handle large-scale web scraping projects.
+It combines an efficient web crawler with a flexible processing framework, allowing you to extract data from websites and store it in your preferred format.

 Note: There are no specific prerequisites for this article.
 Basic knowledge of HTML and CSS is preferred.
 If you still think you need a refresher, do a quick read of this article.